Jvramiro/VR-Chess-Experience/README.md

 ## Credits

-This game was developed by João.
+This game was developed by João Victor Ramiro.
 It incorporates a Skybox with image generated on https://skybox.blockadelabs.com/.

 ## Feedback and Contributions